Vlasenko2006/CoZyRAG/README.md

 ### Can It Run on a CPU Home Desktop?

-Yes, it’s true that running an LLM on a standard home desktop CPU is uncommon, but CoZyRAG’s minimalistic setup makes it possible.
+It’s true that running a LLM on a standard home desktop CPU is uncommon, but CoZyRAG’s minimalistic setup still makes it possible.
 Training for one epoch on a dataset of 20K Q/A pairs may take more than a day, so it's feasible, but patience is required—you may need to wait a couple of days for the first results.

 ### Features